ausdebating/constitution/constitution.rst

 Representative Members
 ^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Representative Members shall be members of the Association, who are specifically designated as representatives of their debating group by the secretary.
+Representative Members shall be members of the Association, who are specifically designated as representatives of their debating group by the Secretary.
 #.
-The secretary shall maintain a register of Representative Members.
+The Secretary shall maintain a register of Representative Members.
 #.
 A person ceases to be a Representative Member when they:

    #.
-Apply to the secretary in writing to have their representative member status removed; or
+Apply to the Secretary in writing to have their representative member status removed; or
    #.
 Cease to be a member of the Association; or
    #.
 Cease to hold the office which made them eligible to apply for Representative Membership; or
    #.
 Fail to pay the fee for representative membership (or obtain an exemption) as required by the Committee, subject to this constitution.